1122 pointsby felixrieseberg9 months ago104 comments

 Gosh, it's been an hour and you still haven't fixed this bug?
 Are you retarded or something?
 You don't deserve this job.

-• spauldo13 hours ago
+• jahewson9 months ago

 I already have a little voice in my head that tells me those things!